MicrosoftDocs/windows-powershell-docs/docset/windows/hnvdiagnostics/enable-muxechoresponder.md

 # Enable-MuxEchoResponder

 ## SYNOPSIS
 Enables an ICMP echo responder.
-This command has been deprecated.
+This cmdlet has been deprecated.

 ## SYNTAX